-Fraternities and sororities are an integral part of campus life at N.C.
-A&T. They contribute significantly to the quality of student life in a number of ways:
+Student organizations, including fraternities and sororities are an integral part of campus life at N.C.
+A&T because they contribute significantly to the quality of student life in a number of ways:

 - a.
 Providing a mechanism for students to develop leadership skills through involvement in a variety of programs and activities; - b.
 Encouraging and fostering team building and group cohesion; - c.
 Striving for academic excellence; and - d.
 Performing volunteer service on-campus and in the larger Piedmont Triad community.